You can transfer an app:

 - If you are working with Google Sheets, share the sheets with the recipient as described here.
 The recipient must accept the shared sheet via "Add to my Drive".
 Alternatively, you can transfer ownership of the sheets to the recipient as described here.

 If your app uses image files referenced by name in spreadsheet cells, the image file names stored in the spreadsheet are relative to the location of the spreadsheet.
 The recipient's Images folder must be placed in the proper folder location so the relative paths are correct.
 Otherwise, images will not be rendered correctly in the app.
-Further, if the app captures images, the captured images will be stored in an Images subfolder.
+Further, if the app captures images, the images will be stored in an Images subfolder.
 You must share/transfer the Images subfolder with the recipient as well.
-The process followed to share/transfer the Images subfolder is identical to the process followed to share/transfer the spreadsheet.
+The process of sharing/transferring the Images subfolder is identical to the process of sharing/transferring the spreadsheet.

 If the Data Sources are NOT available in the recipient account